 The most basic principle of thrifty (Six Dollar Family) living is to be able to minimize your expenses.
 The effects are most tangible when you’re able to eliminate an expense from a necessity like food.
 Food will always be an essential expense, but some food items are significantly more expensive than others.
 Meat is one of the more expensive food options.

-So, the question is can you really save money by hunting?
+So, the question is can you really save money by hunting (Six Dollar Family)?
 Can hunting be a profitable venture?
 Read below for answers:

 It depends on a few factors: